Document Information

 (Formerly known as SID)

 Each airport has its own designated departure procedures (DP or SID).
 They can be published charts or simple verbal instructions given by the controller.
 At the busiest fields, there will be Departure Procedures.
 A DP is a published departure that instructs a pilot on how to exit the terminal area.
 They were created to relieve the controller's workload.
 Some contain printed turns and some don't.
-Yet all provide obstacle clearances and transitions.
 A transition is a fix where the departure procedure ends and the pilot may proceed with the filed flight plan.
 There are three types of Departure Procedures:

-1. Pilot Nav - These are printed departure procedures of which the pilot is responsible for flying and proceeding toward the transition with minimal ATC instruction.
-For example, see Seattle's SUMMA departure.
+1. Hybrid - These are printed departure procedures of which the pilot is responsible for flying part of the procedure and part of the procedure will be radar vectored.
+See the MONTN#.

-2. Vector - These are printed procedures of which the controller is responsible for vectoring the pilot to the transition.
-For example, see the Seattle Departure.
+2. Radar Vector - These are printed procedures of which the controller is responsible for vectoring the pilot to the transition.
+For example, see the SEA# SID.

 SEA_Departures